-BIO 2019.4 Information and Energy: Demonstrate knowledge of major conserved metabolic, signaling, heritable, and molecular processes of all life on Earth.
-BIO 115 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - External Testing Has the criterion Major Field Test - Percentile Rank (This scores students in all 4 sections of the MFT) There is no score Benchmark = this test is given to our incoming Biology majors to determine the baseline for each student for the exam.
-Biology Majors will retake the Major 100% of the students declared as Biology Majors took the MFT (n
+BIO 115 Assessment Measure Criterion Summary Attachments of the Assessments Improvement Narratives Direct - External Testing Has the criterion Biology Major Field Test - Section: I There is no score Benchmark = this test is given to our incoming Biology majors to determine the baseline for each student for the exam.
+Biology Majors will retake the Major Field Test exam as exiting seniors and scores will be compared in order to determine "knowledge gained" from completion of the program.
+Benchmark = 100% of the 100% of the students declared as Biology Majors took the MFT (n = 17).

-Field Test exam as exiting seniors and scores will be compared in order to determine "knowledge gained" from completion of the program.
+declared Biology Majors will take the exam (those declared at the time of test administration). been met yet?
+Met Direct - External Testing Has the criterion Major Field Test - Section: II There is no score Benchmark = this test is given to our incoming Biology majors to determine the baseline for each student for the exam.
+Biology Majors will retake the Major Field Test exam as exiting seniors and scores will be compared in order to determine "knowledge gained" from completion of the program.
 Benchmark = 100% of the declared Biology Majors will take the exam (those declared at the time of test administration). been met yet?
-Met = 9). -- -- ------- -- --
+Met 100% of the students declared as Biology Majors took the MFT (n = 17).